counter-forms/character-set/README.md

 # Counter Forms Character Set

-The character covered by all fonts Counter Forms releases.
+The character set covered by all fonts published by Counter Forms.

 ## Glyphs Filter